Skip to main content

 Second, patch all of them at once.
 Once you have the list, the mass update tool pushes 3.6.0 to every affected site in a single operation.
 Whether that is five sites or five hundred, it is one action instead of hundreds.
 If a site is somehow missing the update in its own admin, you can mass install the extension straight from the dashboard.
 The full day of manual patching becomes a job you finish over a coffee.

 Third, confirm nobody beat you to it.
 Updating closes the door, but on a fast-moving 0-day you also want to know whether anything got in before you patched.
-The suspect content tool runs on every snapshot, twice a day on every connected Joomla site, flagging web shells and files that do not belong, including in the odd corners this particular flaw can write to.
+The suspect content tool runs on every audit of every connected Joomla site, flagging web shells and files that do not belong, including in the odd corners this particular flaw can write to.

 We have already done two things for this specific flaw.
 Every connected Joomla site running PageBuilder CK below 3.6.0 is now flagged on the new Important tab, the red triage view that surfaces a site’s most urgent problems in one place.
 It names the component, explains the risk, and links straight to this write-up:

-And until active exploitation appears and we ship a dedicated check for it, the suspect content tool already has your back.
+This is no longer hypothetical.
+The suspect content tool is what caught the first real web shell planted through this flaw, the bhup.php dropper described above.
 It reads every file in your webspace and flags anything that looks like a backdoor or web shell on its own merits, without us having to handcraft a pattern for this particular attack first.
 That is the difference between a tool that only knows the threats someone has already written a rule for and one that can catch a shell it has never seen.
 It does flag broadly, so it is worth knowing how to read a suspect content match versus a confirmed hacked file before you act on what it raises.
-When we do start recording sites hit through this flaw, we will add a targeted check that hunts its specific fingerprint, exactly as we did with the JCE rogue profiles and backdoors tool.
+Now that we are recording sites hit through this flaw, a targeted check that hunts its specific fingerprint is the next step, exactly as we did with the JCE rogue profiles and backdoors tool.

 That is the whole point of connecting your sites before the next 0-day rather than after.
 When it drops, you are not scrambling to build a list.
 You already have it, you push one update, and you move on.
 If you are not set up yet, start a free month and the index builds itself on the first snapshot.